Running WRF¶

 mpiexec -np 4 ./real.exe

-If successful, the end of real.log (or rsl.out.0000 file for dmpar simulation) should read real_em: SUCCESS EM_REAL INIT and wrfinput_d0* files (one file per domain) and a wrfbdy_d01 file should be available in the running directory.
+Upon successful completion, real_em: SUCCESS EM_REAL INIT is printed to the end of real.log (or rsl.out.0000 file for dmpar simulation) and wrfinput_d0* files (one per domain) and a wrfbdy_d01 file are generated.
 These files are used as input to the wrf.exe program.

 Run the WRF model.